Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

   logic from the ingest sources side, highly reliable live streaming
   setups can be build.
 In this section, we discuss requirements
   for failover scenarios.
-The following steps are required for an [=Ingest source=] to deal with a failing media processing entity.
+The following steps are required for an [=Ingest source=] to deal with a failing Receiving entity.

    The [=CMAF ingest=] source and [=Receiving entity=] should implement the following recommendation to achieve failover support of the receiving entity.